benbarnett/jquery-animate-enhanced/README.md

 * top : using translate(x, y) or translate3d(x, y, z)
 * opacity

+Note that any properties not mentioned above will simply be handled by the standard jQuery $.animate() method.
+This plugin adds new functionality without taking any away.

 Demo
 -----------------
 Simple animation demo and documentation found here: http://playground.benbarnett.net/jquery-animate-enhanced/